shootismoke/common/README.md

 ### Why is there a `tsconfig.json` and a `tsconfig.settings.json`?

-Inside each package in the `packages/` folder, there is a `tsconfig.json`.
-This is the canonical `tsconfig.json` for each package.
-If you inspect it, it extends `tsconfig.settings.json`.
-So `tsconfig.settings.json` serves as a base template.
+Inside each package in the `packages/` folder, there is a `tsconfig.settings.json`.
+This is the canonical config file for each package, used by `tsc`, because we use `-p tsconfig.settings.json`.
+If you inspect it, it extends `<rootDir>/tsconfig.settings.json`.
+So `<rootDir>/tsconfig.settings.json` serves as a base template.

-The root `tsconfig.json` is not used while building packages, it's only there for VSCode, so that jumping between packages is done smoothly.
+The various `tsconfig.json` are not used while building packages, they are only there for VSCode, so that jumping between packages is done smoothly, because we defined TypeScript paths.